Back to Library

 Think of HSV-1 and HSV-2 like two dog breeds.
 They’re the same species, but they can behave and look different based on the breed.

-Both types share the same fundamental traits: they enter your body through skin-to-skin contact, settle into your nerves and go quiet between outbreaks (dormant, not constantly active), and can cause small blisters or sores around the mouth or genitals.
+Both types share the same fundamental traits: they enter your body through skin-to-skin contact, settle into your nerves roots and go quiet between outbreaks (dormant, not constantly active), and can cause small blisters or sores around the mouth or genitals.
 Both are incredibly common, and both tend to mellow out over time.

 HSV-1: Lazy Bulldog